soymadip/Website/README.md

 </p>

 <!--
 How to make this gif?
 Easiest way:-

-I made my with https://bit.ly/GitPro07
+I made mine with https://bit.ly/GitPro07
-Then i recorded my screen with OBS.
+Then i recorded my screen with OBS..
 Now copy that file to android/iOS and convert to gif with any video tool.
-(I used inshot)
+(I used inshot) -->
--->